-A review of the biosecurity import requirements for fresh longan fruit (Dimocarpus longan) from Vietnam
+A review of the biosecurity import requirements for fresh longan fruit from Vietnam

-We have commenced the risk analysis of a review of biosecurity import requirements for fresh longan fruit (Dimocarpus longan) from Vietnam.
+We are conducting a review of biosecurity import requirements for fresh longan fruit (Dimocarpus longan) from Vietnam.

 We will conduct the risk analysis in three key steps:

 - Announce the commencement of the risk analysis, on 14 March 2018, via

 Biosecurity Advice 2018-03 and the

 - Conduct an assessment of pests of biosecurity concern associated with longans from Vietnam, and release the draft report on 10 December 2018, via